websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/developer-guide/blog-api-basics.md

 ## Patch a Blog Post

 Do a partial edit of an existing blog post with the following cURL and Java commands.
-Note, replace `1234` with your blog post's ID.
+Note: replace `1234` with your blog post's ID.

 ### BlogPosting_PATCH_ById.sh